RedisLabs/redislabs-docs/content/modules/redisearch/_index.md

   - /modules/redisearch/search-json-quickstart/
 ---
 The [RediSearch 2.x module](https://redis.com/blog/introducing-redisearch-2-0/) is a source-available project that lets you build powerful search queries for open source Redis databases.
-When combined with Redis Enterprise Software, you can use the same RediSearch protocols and [commands]({{<relref "/modules/redisearch/commands">}}) to run geo-replicated queries and full-text searches over efficient in-memory indexes.
+When combined with Redis Enterprise Software, you can use the same protocols and [commands]({{<relref "/modules/redisearch/commands">}}) to run geo-replicated queries and full-text searches over efficient in-memory indexes.

 ## Index documents

-The RediSearch engine indexes documents, which are objects that represent data as field-value pairs.
+The search and query engine indexes documents, which are objects that represent data as field-value pairs.
 You can index more than one field per document, and these fields can represent text, numeric, or geospatial data types.

 As the documents in your database change, the index automatically processes these changes to keep the search results up to date.

-With RediSearch indexes, you can do:
+With indexes, you can do:
 - Language-aware [fuzzy matching](https://redis.io/docs/stack/search/reference/query_syntax/#fuzzy-matching)
 - Fast [auto-complete](https://redis.io/docs/stack/search/design/overview/#auto-completion)
 - [Exact phrase matching](https://redis.io/docs/stack/search/reference/query_syntax/)